About YOKOHAMA CIVIC ART GALLERY AZAMINO

 - Azamino Children’s Gallery

-These parent-child activities are for preschool through elementary-school-aged children accompanied by their parents.
+- These activities are for preschool through elementary-school-aged children.

 - Free Zone for Children & Parents

-- A space where children can experience the joy of making something for themselves.
-This program is offered three times a month.
+- A space where children can experience the joy of making something by themselves.
+This program is offered generally three times a month.

 - Children’s Programs